google/copybara/docs/reference.md

 <a id="git.latest_version" aria-hidden="true"></a>
 ### git.latest_version

+DEPRECATED: Use core.latest_version.

 Customize what version of the available branches and tags to pick.
 By default it ignores the reference passed as parameter.
-Using `force:reference` in the CLI will force to use that reference instead.
+Using --force in the CLI will force to use the reference passed as argument instead.

 `VersionSelector` `git.latest_version(refspec_format="refs/tags/${n0}.${n1}.${n2}", refspec_groups={'n0' : '[0-9]+', 'n1' : '[0-9]+', 'n2' : '[0-9]+'})`